wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 python3 wis2box-ctl.py status
 ```

-Make sure your have MQTT explorer running and connected to your instance.
+Make sure your have MQTT Explorer running and connected to your instance.

 ### Open the Grafana dashboard